Adam Khoo

 Adam Khoo is a Singaporean entrepreneur, author and educator.
 He is the co-founder and Chief Master Trainer of Adam Khoo Learning Technologies Group.
 His business interests include financial education, corporate training, learning centers and youth education.

 Background and education

 Khoo was born on 8 April 1974, to Vince Khoo and Betty L. Khoo-Kingsley.
+He did poorly in his PSLE examinations, and studied at Ping Yi Secondary School before doing his A Levels at Victoria Junior College.
 Khoo graduated with an honors degree in business administration from the National University of Singapore (NUS).

+He also served as a Ground-Based Air Defence officer in 165 Squadron, RSAF.

 Career

 Early business ventures

 While still in secondary school, Khoo started a mobile disco business with friends, creating music and providing entertainment services for parties.

-After completing National Service with the Singaporean Air Force at age 21, Khoo partnered with three friends from the National University of Singapore and founded an event management company, Creatsoul Entertainment.
+After completing National Service with the RSAF at age 21, Khoo partnered with three friends from the National University of Singapore and founded an event management company, Creatsoul Entertainment.
 The company organized hops, jams and other entertainment activities for individuals, companies and organizations, and was later re-registered as Event Gurus Pte Ltd, an event management company.